 You can do it … we can help

-Subspecialty Fellows Sitting for their 2021 ABOG General Certifying (Oral) Board Exam
+Subspecialty Fellows Sitting for their 2022 ABOG General Certifying Oral Board Exam

 So that’s where they get the expression, “If you don’t use it, you lose it”.
-Our review course is IDEAL for Fellows, as we tell you just what you need to know; then you can joyfully repress it again after your test.
-Even if your exam is not until January, there is a LOT to relearn - OK, for some of you to learn.
-We strongly recommend you come to our September 14-19 course to gather all the material you will need for 90% of your test.
+Our review course is ideal for Fellows, as we tell you just what you need to know; then you can joyfully repress it again after your test.
+Even if your exam is not until December, there is a lot to relearn - OK, for some of you to learn.
+We strongly recommend you come to our September 13-18 course to gather all the material you will need for 90% of your test.
 We will only be offering one live course, with options to attend virtually or in person.
 We strongly encourage you to register sooner rather than later, especially if you plan on attending in person.
 The course will be held at the MAHEC Education Campus in Asheville, NC

 Raise your right hand and repeat after me, “I solemnly swear I will NOT study my subspecialty topics until last.
 You don’t even need to study them at all.
 But if you insist, review it from a generalist’s perspective.
 After all, you are taking your general oral exam.